 Primary elections are held on the third Tuesday in July in each even-numbered year (§ 21-2-150).
-(July 18, 2006).
+(July 20, 2010).

-Candidates may qualify for an election by (1) nomination in party primary; (2) filing nomination petition as an independent or as nominee of political convention; (3) nomination of presidential electors; (4) substitute nomination of a political party; (5) participation in special election; or (6) being an incumbent (\$21-2-130).
+Candidates may qualify for an election by (1) nomination in party primary; (2) filing nomination petition as an independent or as nominee of political convention; (3) nomination for a state-wide office by a duly constituted political body convention; (4) nomination of presidential electors; (5) substitute nomination of a political party; (6) participation in special election; or (7) being an incumbent (§ 21-2-130).